-Jennifer Lawrence lands her first ever Vogue cover, starring on the magazine's November 2012 issue, the UK edition.
+Jennifer Lawrence has landed her first ever Vogue cover, starring on the magazine’s November 2012 issue, the UK edition.
 In the accompanying interview, the 22-year-old actress talks about her childhood, fame and being criticized for her curvy figure.

 “Oh God, yes, I’m tired of the lollipops.
 I mean, if I looked like that I wouldn’t be tired of it, obviously.
 But it’s hilarious, the way I’m supposedly the overweight one?
 Like, they got me at the movies yesterday and the caption read something like ‘Curvy star cannot wait to dig into tub of popcorn.’
 I mean, c’mon!
 I’m just a normal girl who likes to eat!
 At least they got me using my hands,” Jennifer told the magazine.

 The Hunger Games star also dishes on her boyfriend, Nicholas Hoult and their relaxed style.
 “Oh, he really doesn’t care, like he’ll sometimes wear these white tennis shoes with jeans, then tuck his pants into his socks?
 Maybe don’t write that, it might embarrass him, but I tell him that all the time.
 He has absolutely no idea how good-looking he is… I think a lot of women and men hate me because of that,” Lawrence says.